AgenticFlow CLI

 ```

 Always inspect an MCP client before attaching it to an agent.
-The `inspect` command classifies the tool-schema pattern and warns when parametric write operations are likely to fail.
+The `inspect` command classifies the tool-schema pattern (Composio structured vs Pipedream single-instruction) and warns when parametric write operations are likely to fail.

 ```bash